 The weather is getting warmer.
 The days are getting longer.
 This means Spring is quickly approaching and with that, people begin to party.
-Beaches, bars, BBQs, sporting events, and house parties become common activities.
-College students and others set out on adventures for Spring break.
-Spring break injuries are common.
-Below is a list of common Spring break injuries and the grounds for which you may be able to file a lawsuit if you are injured.
+Beaches, bars, BBQs, sporting events and house parties become common activities.
+College students and families set out on adventures for spring break.
+Unfortunately, however, spring break accidents are common.

 I Was Injured in a Bar Fight, Can I Sue the Bar?

-If you have been injured in a bar fight whether you participated or were an innocent bystanders, contact a personal injury attorney to discuss the possibility of filing a lawsuit against the bar or nightclub for the injuries you suffered.
+If you have been injured in a bar fight, whether you participated or were an innocent bystander, contact a personal injury attorney to discuss the possibility of filing a lawsuit against the bar or nightclub or others for the injuries you suffered.

 I Was Injured at a House Party, Can I Sue?